msu-cmse-courses/mth314-s20-student/assignments/01-Class_Prep_Checklist.md

 - [0000--Jupyter-Getting-Started-Guide](https://msu-cmse-courses.github.io/mth314-F20-student/assignments/0000--Jupyter-Getting-Started-Guide.html)

-As a backup, all students are also given accounts on the MSU jupyterhub servers [http://jupyterhub.egr.msu.edu](http://jupyterhub.egr.msu.edu) and [http://jupyterhub2.egr.msu.edu](http://jupyterhub2.egr.msu.edu).
-Make sure you follow the directions in the above "getting started guide" and ensure that you can login and use both jupyterhub servers.
+As a backup, all students are also given accounts on the MSU jupyterhub servers [http://jupyterhub.egr.msu.edu](http://jupyterhub.egr.msu.edu) and [http://jupyterhub-legacy.egr.msu.edu](http://jupyterhub-legacy.egr.msu.edu).
+Make sure you follow the directions in the above "getting started guide" and ensure that you can login.
+It is recommended that students primarily use the jupyterhub server and only switch to jupyterhub-lagacy if there is a problem (please notify your instructors anytime there is a problem).

 ---
 <a name=Review-Python-Packages></a>